All the details on Trinity ONE...

 Q: I have received my unit and need support.
 Where to from here?

-A: Please refer to our 'Support' tab which includes a downloadable copy of the user guide, which includes information on setting up your first brew and also includes troubleshooting and maintenance.
+A: Please download a copy of the user guide, which includes information on setting up your first brew and also includes troubleshooting and maintenance.

 You can also Contact Us at anytime.